-- Add the beef back into the pot along with potatoes, sweet potato, carrots, celery, Worcestershire sauce,the reserved 2 teaspoons Italian seasoning, bay leaf, beef broth (star anise if using) and stir to combine.
+- Add the beef back into the pot along with potatoes, sweet potato, carrots, celery, Worcestershire sauce, the remaining 2 teaspoons Italian seasoning, bay leaf, beef broth and (star anise if using).
+Stir to combine.
 If there is not enough liquid to cover the vegetables, add water - only as much as needed.

-- Open the lid and adjust seasonings with salt and pepper if necessary (discard star anise if used).
+- Cover and seal the lid and set to 20 minutes with High Pressure on Manual mode.
+Allow the pressure cooker to release naturally for at least 15 minutes.
+Adjust seasonings with salt and pepper if necessary (discard star anise if used).
 Serve hot with fresh parsley.

-- **Optional: To thicken stew: Make a slurry by whisking 3 tablespoons of cool water with 3 tablespoons of cornstarch or flour (all purpose, gluten free or arrowroot powder).
+- **Optional: To thicken stew: Make a slurry by whisking 3 tablespoons of cool water with 2-3 tablespoons cornstarch or flour (all purpose, gluten free or arrowroot powder).
 Set the Instant Pot to SAUTE and allow the stew to come to a boil and thicken up.